 Health Union, LLC conducted a large survey of people who have atopic dermatitis or care for someone with atopic dermatitis during mid-2017.
 We asked many questions about what it’s like living with a chronic condition that affects people so uniquely.
 Over 300 people completed the survey.
 Here are the highlights from what our community shared with us.

-Atopic dermatitis (AD) is a common skin condition characterized by dry, itchy, and scaly patches.
+Atopic dermatitis is a common skin condition characterized by dry, itchy, and scaly patches.
 It is commonly referred to as eczema, as well as atopic eczema or just dermatitis.
-While the intense itch is one of the most frustrating symptoms of atopic dermatitis, AD can cause other physical symptoms to the skin and body as well as have an emotional and psychological impact on a person, making it a condition that impacts more than just the skin.
+While the intense itch is one of the most frustrating symptoms of atopic dermatitis, it can cause other physical symptoms to the skin and body as well as have an emotional and psychological impact on a person, making it a condition that impacts more than just the skin.

-Taking it day by day: Life with atopic dermatitis
+Taking it day by day - life with atopic dermatitis

 Atopic dermatitis impacts people differently, with itching being one of the most difficult symptoms to manage.
 Other common symptoms include red and inflamed skin, weeping or oozing sores, scaling, crusting and cracking of the skin.
-As a chronic condition, AD may have periods of remission (when symptoms are lessened or non-existent) and periods of relapse (flares of worsened symptoms).
+As a chronic condition, atopic dermatitis may have periods of remission (when symptoms are lessened or non-existent) and periods of relapse (flares of worsened symptoms).
 Survey respondents reported that dry and itchy skin were symptoms they experienced daily and 99% of respondents found that itchiness is the most frustrating symptom they experience.1

 Atopic dermatitis can be complicated